-(0) Download the current release, apl-1.2.tar.gz dated 2014-01-13 6:53:00 from ftp://ftp.gnu.org/gnu/apl/ (which is linked from the home site).

-Optionally also download the apl-1.2.tar.gz.sig and verify that the download has not been corrupted - a wise thing to do IMHO.
+(0) Download the current stable release zipped tar ball, usually named apl-<version>.tar.gz, which you can get from the home site, ftp://ftp.gnu.org/gnu/apl/.
+Optionally also download the corresponding apl-<version>.tar.gz.sig and verify that the download has not been corrupted - a wise thing to do IMHO.